Localising invariants in derived bornological geometry: Introduction

 \section{Introduction}

-In this article, we build on the general machinery developed in \cite{ben2024perspective} to describe categories of analytic stacks and their invariants from the point of view of bornological spaces.
+In this article, we build on the general machinery developed in \cite{ben2024perspective} to further study categories of analytic stacks and their invariants from the point of view of bornological spaces.
+In particular, in both the Archimedean and non-Archimedean settings, we define the (bornological) continuous $K$-theory of a scheme, and prove descent for $K$-theory in the Nisnevich topology.

-Very briefly, the idea as propounded by To\"en-Vezzosi (\cite{toen2004homotopical}) is to start with a symmetric monoidal presentable stable \(\infty\)-category \(\bC\), equip a suitable category \(\bA\) of commutative algebra objects in \(\bC\) with a topology \(\tau\) arising from the monoidal structure, and then take sheaves relative to the topology.
-Thereafter, one considers covers of sheaves by representables in a manner that each inclusion of an open subset lies in a distinguished class \(\mathbf{P}\) depending on the type of geometry that is desired.
-We call such a tuple \((\bC, \bA, \tau, \mathbf{P})\) a \emph{relative derived algebraic context} and denote the geometric stacks relative to it by \(\mathbf{Stk}_{geom}(\bA,\tau, \mathbf{P})\).
-When one starts with the category \(\bC = \bD(\Z)\) and the category \(\bA\) is that of animated commutative rings equipped with the \'etale topology, and smooth maps as the distinguished class of morphisms, one arrives at Deligne-Mumford stacks.
-In earlier work (\cites{MR3626003,BaBK, bambozzi2016dagger, ben2017non, kelly2022analytic}, \cite{ben2024perspective}) of the authors with Bambozzi, Ben-Bassat and Kremnizer, we have shown that the To\"en-Vezzosi machinery may be applied towards a theory of derived analytic geometry if one starts with the derived category \(\bD(R)\) of complete bornological modules over a base Banach ring \(R\) as the initial input.
+Very briefly, the idea as propounded by To\"en-Vezzosi (\cite{toen2004homotopical}) is to start with a symmetric monoidal presentable stable \(\infty\)-category \(\bC\), equip a suitable category \(\bA\subset(\mathbf{DAlg}(\mathbf{C}_{\ge0}))^{op}\) of connective derived commutative algebra objects in \(\bC\) with a topology \(\tau\) arising from the monoidal structure, and then take sheaves relative to the topology.
+Thereafter, one considers covers of sheaves by representables in a manner that morphisms in the cover lie in a distinguished class \(\mathbf{P}\) depending on the type of geometry that is desired.
+We call such a tuple \((\bC, \bA, \tau, \mathbf{P})\) a \emph{relative pre-geometry tuple} and denote the geometric stacks relative to it by \(\mathbf{Stk}_{geom}(\bA,\tau, \mathbf{P})\).
+When one starts with the category \(\bC = \bD(\Z)\) and the category \(\bA\) that is opposite to animated commutative rings, equipped with the \'etale topology, and smooth maps as the distinguished class of morphisms, one arrives at algebraic stacks.
+In earlier work (\cites{MR3626003,BaBK, bambozzi2016dagger, ben2017non, kelly2022analytic}, \cite{ben2024perspective}) of the authors, Bambozzi, Ben-Bassat and Kremnizer, we have shown that the To\"en-Vezzosi machinery may be applied towards a theory of derived analytic geometry, if one starts with the derived category \(\bD(R)\) of complete bornological modules over a base Banach ring \(R\) as the initial input.
 This entails proving that the category \(\bD(R)\) is a derived and homotopical algebraic context.